 Explanation: While computing the due date for payments, the debtor member should exclude holidays in their own country and holidays in the country where nostro accounts (for the settlement currency) are maintained by them.

-(b) If settlement is desired to be effected in a currency other than US dollar or euro, the participants shall, by mutual agreement, decide on the exchange rate to be made applicable for such settlement.
+(b) If settlement is desired to be effected in a currency other than US Dollar or Euro or Japanese Yen, the participants shall, by mutual agreement, decide on the exchange rate to be made applicable for such settlement.

 13. OBLIGATION TO ACCEPT NET POSITION ADVISED BY THE SECRETARY GENERAL: